Legend-sks/Capstone-Project-Starbucks/README.md

 ## Solution Summary

 In this project I tried to answer three questions.
 Two of them were answered using data analysis and visualization and one using a machine learning model.
 At the start of the project the data set looked huge but at the end it proved to be a bit small.
 The model i created will benefit from more data around customer purchase behaviors and offer influence.
 Also we can use some more parameter/variables about the customer and the transactions.

+I created 2 models, one using Logistics regression and one using Random forrest classificatoin and found that the Random forrest has better accuracy and F1 Score.
+Even after tuning Randon forrest was better model, I checked the robustness of my model using K-Fold cross validation.

 Data cleaning part was a bit tricky as we have very less information to link the various events.
-Its sad that we I was not able to sue the transaction data and understand the influence of informational offers.
+Its sad that we I was not able to use the transaction data and understand the influence of informational offers.
 There is some scope of improvement here, we can use a more sophisticated model like Adaboost or XGboost for this classification problem.
-I believe it will give much better accuracy and F1 scores.
+I believe it will give  better accuracy and F1 scores.
 Also I have created a offer_view flag which I did not use in any analysis we can use this flag and try to link it with transactions event rows to get some idea on influence of informational offers.

 More details about project finding can be read from the blogpost : https://shashik19.medium.com/udacity-capstone-project-starbucks-coffee-b136aa636bb6